flurdy/doubledragon/README.md

 * Note, Flux can also talk to Bitbucket, Gitlab, Github Enterprise and self-hosted git repositories

+### Cluster environment variables

+* Lets add the cluster names and others as environment variables so that most commands in this howto can be copy-pasted directly

+       # In Bash:
+       export DOUBLEDRAGON_REPO=doubledragon-fleet;
+       export DOUBLEDRAGON_NAME=doubledragon;
+       export DOUBLEDRAGON_CLUSTER=doubledragon-01

+       # In Fish:
+       set -x DOUBLEDRAGON_REPO doubledragon-fleet;
+       set -x DOUBLEDRAGON_NAME doubledragon;
+       set -x DOUBLEDRAGON_CLUSTER doubledragon-01

+  Replace with whatever you decide to call your repository and cluster

 ### Install Flux CLI

 *